 Nguyen serves on a number of committees in the department, faculty, and university.
-Most notably, she serves as the Faculty representative for W3: Waterloo Women's Wednesdays, a support group for women-identified and non-binary faculty, graduate students, staff, and postdocs on campus that meets on the last Wednesday of each month.
-For further information, W3 is listed as a regular event sponsored by the Faculty Association.
+Most notably, she serves as the Lead Faculty Representative for W3+: Waterloo Womxn and Non-Binary's Wednesdays, a support group for womxn and non-binary faculty, graduate students, staff, and postdocs on campus that meets on the last Wednesday of each month.
+For further information, W3+ is listed as a regular event sponsored by the Faculty Association.

-Off-campus, Nguyen cautiously bikes on streets with her daughter, gardens and plants trees with her partner, and likes to eat with others.
+Off-campus, Nguyen cautiously bikes on streets with her kid, gardens and plants trees with her partner, and likes to eat.
 She also plays analog and digital games, watches documentaries and stand-up comedy, enjoys exercise usually post-factum.

 “A Postcolonial Museum of War: Curating Revolution, War, and Colonialism at Vietnam’s War Remnants Museum.”
 Interventions: International Journal of Postcolonial Studies 19.3 (2017): 301-21. *Lead Article

 Rhetoric in Neoliberalism.
 Editor Kim Hong Nguyen (2016)

 “Contemporary Fascism’s de-Judified Homo Sacer.”
 Cultural Politics 11.3 (November 2015): 315-328. *Lead Article